Frequently Asked Questions

 Hows, Wheres and How Muches

-How long a work will take depends on:
+How long a piece will take depends on:

-Usually, once I get started, a graphite work might take 1-2 weeks whereas an oil painting could take a month or more.
+Usually a graphite work might take 2 weeks whereas an oil painting usually takes about 2 months.

 Can you put faces together from different photos?

 Absolutely!
 I can help you find which image works best.
 It’s a great way to get your family all together.

 What sizes can you create?